wlandau/drake-examples/mlr-slurm/README.md

 `drake` uses `clustermq` under the hood for job forwarding.
 Please take a look [here](https://github.com/mschubert/clustermq/wiki/Configuration#setting-up-the-scheduler) on how to set up templates for different schedulers.
 Also make sure to read the section about [High-Performance-Computing](https://ropenscilabs.github.io/drake-manual/hpc.html) in the `drake` manual for further information.

+# Additional resources

+See chapters [Projects](https://ropenscilabs.github.io/drake-manual/projects.html) and [Batch mode](https://ropenscilabs.github.io/drake-manual/hpc.html#batch-mode-for-long-workflows) in the `drake` manual for more information on structuring your own project and dealing with long-running jobs.